STRYD after 3000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 - Strive.ai – A great and straightforward tool to help you improve performances.
 It also alerts you to PEAK THRESHOLD breakthroughs and the like.
 It DOES work for STRYD via the iOS app and Garmin Connect even though strive is STRAVA-focussed.

 - Xertonline.com is a very interesting platform and turns FTP/CP on its head, looking at it from a different perspective.
 They ‘know’ what maximum power you have available at any given moment and your efforts are quantified and guided by that knowledge.
 I use it for my cycling power stats but, unfortunately, it can’t handle run AND bike stats.
-So you either need two accounts or just a running account if you want to give STRYD a go.
+So you either need two accounts or just a running account if you want to use STRYD and a bike power meter.
 (Xert stuff from me here)

 Example Run – Running Up a Hill

-Kate Bush could certainly run up that hill but how well can you and I do it in practice?
-This STRYD Review made me take a look.
+How well can you and I do it in practice?
+This STRYD Review made me take a look at dealing with hills to see if it really was the best footpod.

 Let’s run up my favourite hill in stats.